gewarren/docs/docs/standard/security/vulnerabilities-cbc-mode.md

 where the `cipher_algorithm_id` and `hmac_algorithm_id` algorithm identifiers are application-local (non-standard) representations of those algorithms.
 These identifiers may make sense in other parts of your existing messaging protocol instead of as a bare concatenated bytestream.

 This example also uses a single master key to derive both an encryption key and an HMAC key.
-This is provided both as a convenience for turning a singly-keyed application into a dual-keyed application, and to encourage keeping the two keys as different values.
+This is provided both as a convenience for turning a singly keyed application into a dual-keyed application, and to encourage keeping the two keys as different values.
 It further guarantees that the HMAC key and encryption key can't get out of synchronization.

 This sample doesn't accept a <xref:System.IO.Stream> for either encryption or decryption.
 The current data format makes one-pass encrypt difficult because the `hmac_tag` value precedes the ciphertext.
 However, this format was chosen because it keeps all of the fixed-size elements at the beginning to keep the parser simpler.
 With this data format, one-pass decrypt is possible, though an implementer is cautioned to call GetHashAndReset and verify the result before calling TransformFinalBlock.
 If streaming encryption is important, then a